hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 Index the BAM file for visualization with IGV:

     samtools index results/STAR/Mov10_oe_1__Aligned.sortedByCoord.out.bam

+Indexing aims to achieve fast retrieval of alignments overlapping a specified region without going through the whole alignments.
+BAM must be sorted by the reference ID and then the leftmost coordinate before indexing

 **Transfer files to your laptop using the command line**